serverlessworkflow/specification/specification.md

 In the case event data/payload should not be added/merged to state data, we can set the `useData` property to `false`.
 In this case, the `data` and `toStateData` properties should be ignored, and nothing is added/merged to state data.
+If `useData` is not specified (or it's value set to `true`, event payload, if available, should be added/merged to state data.

 #### Using multiple data filters